fahd-ashraf-farouk/NASA-Nearest-Earth-Objects-1910-2024-/README.md

 NASA-Nearest-Earth-Objects-1910-2024-classification is the machine_learning project designed to analyze and predict "Nearest Earth Objects".
 Some such bodies really pose a danger to the planet Earth, will be classified as "is_hazardous".

 features :

-1-Data analysis using ML techgniques
+.
+Data analysis using ML techgniques
 2- Accurate predictions based on data

 Requirements: